BrickBot15996/BrickBot-QuickStart/README.md

   * Incorporated suggested changes from public pull 216 (“Replace .. paths”).
   * Remove Servo Glitches when robot stopped.
   * if user hits “Cancels” when editing a configuration file, clears the unsaved changes and reverts to original unmodified configuration.
-  * Added log info to help diagnose why the Robot Controller app was terminated (for example, by watch dog function).
+  * Added log info to help diagnose why the Robot Controller app was terminated (for example, by watch dog voidFunction).
   * Added ability to transfer log from the controller.
   * Fixed inconsistency for AngularVelocity
   * Limit unbounded growth of data for telemetry.
 If user does not call telemetry.update() for LinearOpMode in a timely manner, data added for telemetry might get lost if size limit is exceeded.